Telephone payments on Thursday 22 January

 Read our repair responsibilities page to find out who is responsible for which repair in your home.
 We have information about caring for your home including guides on how to use air source heat pumps.
 Read our Caring for your home section

-During working hours (Monday, Wednesday, Thursday, Friday - 9am-5pm, Tuesday - we open at the slightly later time of 10am), emergency or urgent repairs should be reported by calling 0300 123 4000 (Option 3).
+During working hours (Monday, Wednesday, Thursday, Friday - 8.45am-5pm, on Tuesdays we are open from 10am - 5pm), emergency or urgent repairs should be reported by calling 0300 123 4000 (Option 3).

 Outside these working hours (after 5pm during the week, or anytime at weekends), emergency or urgent repairs should be reported by calling 0808 168 7794.